-Active guitar pickups also enhance your guitar operation and lower the magnetic requirements.
-When this happen there is no unnecessary pull on the strings to hamper sustain or pull your strings out of tune anymore, YEAYYY!
+Active guitar pickups enhance your guitars operation and lower the magnetic requirements.
+When this happens there is no unnecessary pull on the strings to hamper sustain or pull your strings out of tune anymore, YEAYYY!
 There are a variety of ways to “Activate” a pickup.
-A small “buffer” preamp will do the work, but it will also amplify the hum and buzz the pickup produces.
+A small “buffer” pre-amp will do the work, but it will also amplify the hum and buzz the pickup produces.
 Just because any pickup is “active” doesn’t mean you’ll get great results just a strong, clean and quiet signal.
 In The Haywire Custom Shop-we like EMG pickups.
-They are one of our favorite.
+They are one of our favorites.

 Active guitar pickups are reliable, clean, in addition, sound great